YasmineSerghini/2023ss_do_ys/coursework.md

 ### The Lean Salary Framework

-- Officially introduced with the salary round in summer 2016
-- Since then, it has undergone several major revisions
+The model was officially introduced with the salary round in summer 2016.
+Since then, it has undergone several major revisions.

 ---